anoma/namada/documentation/dev/src/explore/design/actors.md

 # Actors and Incentives

-Anoma consists of various actors fulfilling various roles in the network.
+Namada consists of various actors fulfilling various roles in the network.
 They are all incentivized to act for the good of the network.
-The native Anoma token `XAN` is used to settle transaction fees and pay for the incentives in Anoma.
+The native Namada token `XAN` is used to settle transaction fees and pay for the incentives in Namada.

 ## Fees associated with a transaction

-Users of Anoma can
+Users of Namada can

 - transfer private assets they hold to other users and
 - barter assets with other users.